-How Will the Cybersecurity Act Impact Businesses?
+How Is the Cybersecurity Act Impacting Businesses?

-This act provides companies operating within the European Union the chance to certify that their products, processes or services meet EU cybersecurity standards.
+This act provides companies operating within the European Union the chance to certify that their products, processes, or services meet EU cybersecurity standards.
 For now, businesses can decide whether to participate in this certification process.
 The main advantage is the assurance that their conformity will be recognized by all countries in the Union.
 In fact, the framework aims to set a unified standard for cybersecurity certification and avoid a disjointed approach with different member states introducing their own standards.

-When a certification scheme has been formulated, businesses with ICT products, processes and services can apply to a national assessment body of their choice in order to request certification.
+When a certification scheme has been formulated, businesses with ICT products, processes, and services can apply to a national assessment body of their choice in order to request certification.
 Goods that comply with the framework will be certified at one of the three levels for a maximum of 3-5 years.
 At the end of this time period, before certificate validity expires, companies will be able to apply for renewal.